COVID-19 Special Events Updates: January 10, 2022

-Austin Public Library Department has announced The Austin Central Library will begin hosting private events and facility rentals beginning April 1, 2021 on a limited basis and at a reduced capacity.
+Austin Public Library Department announced The Austin Central Library will begin hosting private events and facility rentals beginning April 1, 2021.
 All events must receive approval by local health authorities and adhere to Austin–Travis County COVID-19 safety guidelines.
 More information is located at the rental page.

 Gatherings on City Parkland and Park Facilities

 The Austin Parks and Recreation Department (PARD) continues to consult with public health authorities regarding park use.
 The use of picnic sites, event buildings, or special event sites occur based on the reopening guidelines for specific sites.
 For more information on current PARD facility operations, visit austintexas.gov/parkclosures.

 Events on City parkland require a separate park permit and reservation.
 Please contact the PARD Office of Special Events at email@example.com and consult the information on the PARD Office of Special Events department website.